myramade/myramade.github.io/vr/lab3.md

 ![warp-scenario](https://user-images.githubusercontent.com/28787937/41213938-3f5d5d3e-6cfd-11e8-8a59-8f576c6c5376.png)

 4. Next, we'll add *Scenes*.
+Scene cards are created on the default *flow* screen.
 At first look the user interface doesn't appear intuitive, but adding a scene is super easy just double-click anywhere on the workspace.
 An *Add scene* menu displays.
 Select the *Scene* type you would like to create.
 For this project, we will select *Information* for our first scene.

 You have a choice of 5 scene types:
   * [Information](http://help.warp.studio/creating-scenarios/different-scene-types/add-an-information-scene) - An Information scene is a scene with only one interactive element, which is a question in combination with a button.
 Both question and button are required.
 Use this scene when you want to inform your trainee about something.